-Daniel has particular experience and expertise in multi-handed, document heavy cases such as large-scale drug supply, conspiracy to commit violence and other offences (often involving firearms) and all types of fraud.
+Daniel has particular experience and expertise in running multi-handed, document heavy trials such as large-scale drug supply/importation cases, conspiracies to commit violence and other offences (often involving firearms) and all types of complex fraud and money laundering.

-An advocate who believes the key to success lies in solid preparation and working closely with his instructing solicitors, Daniel has been briefed in some of the most serious and complex cases in the North West, often deploying carefully crafted legal arguments as well as using IT and presentation aids to great effect.
+Daniel is an advocate who believes the key to success lies in meticulous preparation, robust and fearless cross examination and the need always to have in a mind a tactical overview of the case to enable the most effective and persuasive of closing speeches.
+Daniel has been briefed in some of the most serious and complex cases in the North West and nationally, often deploying carefully crafted legal arguments as well as using IT and presentational aids to great effect.

 R v.
 Stoba and others (2017) – Multi-handed, multi-count indictment alleging conspiracies to supply drugs both in and out of the jurisdiction.
 At all material times Stoba was a prisoner and alleged to have run the various conspiracies using mobile phones smuggled into his cell.

 R v.
 Holland and others (2017) – Gangland attacks by organised criminals with drug dealing backgrounds involving the use of machetes and bats.
 The defendants were all said to have engaged in an aggravated burglary and s.18 wounding of an elderly couple in order to steal a car when their car broke down on the way to a party.

 R v.
 Pownall and others (2016-2017) – Conspiracy to commit armed robbery of cash in transit van.
 A case involving large amounts of telephone and cell site material.
 Acquittals of the remaining counts followed at the conclusion of the trial.

 R v.
 A and others (2016) – Multi-handed, multiple-count rape and sexual assault indictment.